One of the things that are a bit interesting in terms of service levels, things like that, that we tend to forget about is we have specialty assets.

 Am I only going to prune the gardens once a year?
 Oh no, there’s like 30,000 people a day go through that site.
 Maybe I want to, you know do my litter pick up every day or half a day, all those sorts of things.

-So it becomes its own little, we don’t have that many iconic heritage stuff in New Zealand because we’re a bit young but we do have the odd one.
+So it becomes its own little (system), we don’t have that much iconic heritage stuff in New Zealand because we’re a bit young but we do have the odd one.
 So heritage and specialist assets almost end up getting to managed as their own case.